Don't Throw That Away - Zero Waste Recipes for Every Kitchen Scrap

 6 Easy New Year's Canapés Using Christmas Leftovers - Turn your Christmas leftovers into a proper New Year's spread.
 This one does all the thinking for you.

 Salmon Rillettes on Seed Crackers - Easy 5-Minute Canapé - Leftover smoked or cooked salmon blended into a silky rillette.
-Five minutes, looks like you tried very hard.
+Five minutes, and it looks like you tried very hard.

 Enjoy!